life4/deal/docs/basic/exceptions.md

 ## Motivation

-Exceptions are the most implicit part of Python.
-Any code can raise any exception.
-None of the tools can say you which exceptions can be raised in some function.
-However, sometimes you can infer it yourself and say it to other people.
-And `@deal.raises` will remain you if function has raised something that you forgot to specify.

-Also, it's an important decorator for autotesting.
-Deal won't fail tests for exceptions that were marked as allowed with `@deal.raises`.
+Exceptions in Python are often implicit.
+Any part of the code has the potential to raise any exception, and none of the available tools can definitively identify which exceptions might be raised by a particular function.
+Nevertheless, sometimes you might be able to determine this yourself, and use the `@deal.raises` decorator to communicate it.
+The decorator also serves as a reminder if a function raises an exception that hasn't been explicitly specified.
+Furthermore, this decorator is valuable for auto-testing: `deal` won't flag tests as failures if exceptions are raised that have been permitted using `@deal.raises`.